ksagep/fifth-milestone-project-bitcoin/README.md

 The assessment group drew my attention to the fact that the feature engineering notebook was not developed.
 I developed it and it contains now data exploration part, checking missing data with other method part, checking data duplication, checking outliers, variable transformation part, split the dataset.

+### Feature scaling and selection

+The aims of these parts are increase accuracy, reduce training time and take less overfitting.
+I used during the project the StandardScaler() and SelectFromModel() possibilities to build ML pipeline.

 ### Project Terms and Jargon

 -	*Exchange rate*: the value of rate between Bitcoin and USD on the given day